AhhEagle/storeFront/README.md

 ## Running the Project

-Run `ng serve`.
+To run the project first run `npm install` then run `ng serve`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build